 In his book Theatre Death, Robson suggests, 'If death is not to dominate us, we have to learn to live with it.
-And this must have a double focus: how to live with the shadow of our own mortality, and how to survive the death of others' (9 p.IX).
-One of the aims of the Death, Dinner, and Performance project was to consider whether a performance methodology could be developed to encourage open discussion around death and to consider what Robson suggests is, 'theatre's persistent confrontation with death [...as] one of the vital ways in which it continues to find an ethical and political force' (9 p.IX).
+This must have a double focus: how to live with the shadow of our own mortality, and how to survive the death of others' (p.
+IX).
+One of the aims of the Death, Dinner, and Performance project was to consider whether a performance methodology could be developed to encourage open discussion around death and to consider what Robson suggests is, 'theatre's persistent confrontation with death [. . .as] one of the vital ways in which it continues to find an ethical and political force' (p.
+IX).

-Death remains taboo (10) in certain contexts and this taboo can have a negative impact with studies showing the most death adverse countries (and thus those least likely to discuss openly end of life) remain the lowest ranked in terms of end-of-life care quality (1).
-Out of this understanding have come several successful initiatives developed to encourage engagement with this difficult subject including Death Cafes, Death Over Dinner, The

-Conversation Project and Before I Die Festivals.
-At its core, the Death, Dinner, and Performance project builds on these initiatives.
+Death remains taboo10 in certain contexts and this taboo can have a negative impact with studies showing the most death-adverse countries (and thus those least likely to discuss openly end of life) remain the lowest ranked in terms of end-oflife care quality.6 Out of this understanding have come several successful initiatives developed to encourage engagement with this difficult subject including Death Cafes, Death Over Dinner, The Conversation Project and Before I Die Festivals.
+The Conversation Project, for example, is a public engagement initiative supported by the Institute for Healthcare Improvement.
+According to its website, more than 600,000 people from 160 countries download its Conversation Started Guide in multiple languages.11 At its core, the Death, Dinner, and Performance project builds on these initiatives.

 In this article, I explore a performance strategy (autobiographical performance) and ritualised, commensal event (death dinner).
 I do so to question the efficacy of intimate, autobiographical performance in a communal, commensal setting to transgress taboo and enable access to the difficult subjects of death, dying and bereavement.
-In doing so, I provide knew knowledge and understanding on how performance and performance strategies can help to address the need for more open and engaged conversations around death, dying and end of life preferences.
+In doing so, I provide new knowledge and understanding of how performance and performance strategies can help to address the need for more open and engaged conversations around death, dying and end-of-life preferences.